Skip to main content

 • SMO 6: Investigation and Discipline

 QCPA also operates its own I&D system for members.
-The QCPA General Assembly met in December 2022 to incorporate amendments to the association’s law and seek approval from the Minister of Administrative Development, Labor and Social Affairs to align its I&D system with SMO 6 requirements.
-As of 2023, amendments are pending approval from the Ministry.
+QCPA may suspend or expel an individual when: (i) a member fails or delays membership fees for one year from the scheduled date of payment; (ii) harms or offends the reputation of the Association; and/or (iii) deviates from the principles or objectives declared by the Association.
+The QCPA General Assembly is reviewing amendments to its bylaws and will seek approval from the Minister of Administrative Development, Labor and Social Affairs to better align its I&D system with SMO 6 requirements.
+As of the date of this assessment, those amendments are pending approval from the Ministry.

 QCPA informs its members of all provisions of the current I&D processes that are operational in Qatar via its website and trainings.
 QCPA reports to provide all members with access to continuing professional development (both online and in person) on current regulations and the I&D systems and processes.

+As a matter of priority, QCPA should provide an update on activities it is undertaking to align its I&D system fully with SMO 6 requirements, as well activities to promote that other enforcement mechanism of auditors & Accounting Experts align with SMO 6 bet practices.
+QCPA may consider if advocating for a unified enforcement mechanism is appropriate for the jurisdiction to reduce duplication of efforts and ensure consistency and communication.
 QCPA is also encouraged to continue demonstrating how it is raising awareness of the public, business, private, and public sector stakeholders on the I&D processes while also ensuring its members are aware of the consequences of non-compliance and misconduct.
-In establishing enhanced processes,

 Current Status: Execute